-41p41,47

-Biological assets comprise sheep, poultry and hatching eggs.
+41p41, p47 Biological assets comprise sheep and palm oil plantations.

-Sheep are measured at fair value less estimated cost to sell, based on market prices at auction of livestock of similar age, breed and genetic merit with adjustments, where necessary, to reflect the differences.
+Sheep are measured at fair value less cost to sell, based on market prices at auction of livestock of similar age, breed and genetic merit with adjustments, where necessary, to reflect the differences.